igorminerva/igorminerva/README.md

 - **LinkedIn**: [Igor Minerva](https://www.linkedin.com/in/igor-minerva-9a0336265/)

 ## About me:
-🔭 I’m currently studying computer science at Instituto Federal de Santa Catarina (IFSC)<br>
+🔭 I’m a former computer science student at Instituto Federal de Santa Catarina (IFSC)<br>
 👯 I’m looking for a job to start my experience<br>

 ## Languages and Tools: